 - Time spent exchanging data was nearly reduced to zero (90% reduction).

-Proofreading time has thus been reduced by about one-third.
+Proofreading time has thus been reduced by 35%.
 In addition, time spent exchanging data between translators, proofreaders, and in-house staff has been virtually eliminated.
 Now, the process is as easy as uploading the source document and downloading the finished translation.

 Expanding the use of Memsource